Graduate: Master's Available online

 Literacy is more than the capacity to read and write – it is the ability to apply reading and writing skills to effectively connect, interpret and communicate information and ideas in today’s world.
 Consider a Master in Literacy if you would like to advance your teaching career in a specialty that may be the most important factor in a child’s educational development.

-The Master in Literacy program combines academic courses – both online and on campus – with flexible learning options to meet your needs as a working education professional.
+The Master in Literacy program combines academic courses – in a online format- to meet your needs as a working education professional.
 If you hold an initial teaching certification, the program enables you to earn Literacy certification in either birth through grade 6 or grades 5 through 12.

 You will be prepared to become an expert in literacy instruction—in your classroom, as an intervention teacher, or as a literacy coach for the school or district.
 You will have opportunities to work with tutoring programs offered at the Literacy Center.
 You also work with a literacy specialist at a school as you complete practicum work.
 A graduate assistant works closely with faculty and programs.

 Each concentration involves working with children in a clinical setting and applying research-tested approaches for literacy instruction.
 The program meets New York State requirements as a literacy specialist and is recognized by the International Literacy Association for meeting the highest level of its standards.

 - EDR 504 Adolescent Literacy

 - EDR 508 Emergent Literacy

 - EDR 509 Teaching Reading in Classrooms of Diversity